How Did Adidas Grow Worldwide?

 1. Adidas Began With a Clear Performance Mission

-In the early years:
+In its early years:

-• Footwear design focused on grip, stability, and speed
+• Designs emphasized grip, stability, and speed

-• High-level athletes validated product performance
+• Elite athletes validated product performance

 Why this mattered